gpuweb/WSL/Spec/source/index.rst

     #.
 Check that there is no other variable declaration in that block sharing the same name.
     #.
 Check that the given address space is either ``thread`` or ``threadgroup``
     #.
-Make a new typing environment from the current one, in which the variable name is mapped to a left-value type of its given type and address-space
+Make a new typing environment from the current one, in which the variable name is mapped to a left-value type of its given type and address-space (if there was already a mapping for that variable name it is overwritten).
     #.
 If there is no initializing expression, check that the type of this variable is neither a pointer type nor an array reference type.
     #.
 Else if there is an initializing expression, check that it is well-typed in this new environment and that its type match the type of the variable
     #.
 Check that the rest of the block, removing this first statement is well-typed in this new typing environment and has a set of behaviours ``B``.